tr>

 Doctor’s Dilemma Competition: A team-based competition involving answering questions related to internal medicine knowledge in a game format.

-Track 2: Medical Innovations & Academic Medicine
+Track 2: Academic Medicine And Medical Innovations

 Symposium: Empowering Interprofessional Collaboration: From Learning Spaces to Clinical Practice